marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 This is a great article that touches on psychology, languages, and language
 <https://medium.com/@old_sound/programming-languages-are-not-languages-c6f161a78c44>
-P.s. those references are :heart_eyes:
+P.s. those references are 😍

 > *[2020-04-15 06:04:15]* **Edward de Jong**: